Magnolia Specialist Centre is not responsible for the content and advice that may be given on other websites.

-The Heart Foundation’s Australian Cardiovascular Risk Charts provides easy-to-interpret tables to illustrate risk to patients based on smoking, diabetes and gender.
+The Heart Foundation’s Absolute CVD Risk Guide provides easy-to-interpret tables to illustrate risk to patients based on smoking, diabetes and gender.
 They also show the impact of other risk factors such as high cholesterol levels and high blood pressure.

 You can provide your patient was an individualised risk score using the Australian Absolute Cardiovascular Disease Risk Calculator.
 This is an initiative of the National Vascular Disease Prevention Alliance, as promoted by the Heart Foundation in association with Diabetes Australia, Kidney Health Australia and the Stroke Foundation.

 The Heart Foundation has additional resources on cardiovascular risk for patients:

 - Lower your risk of heart disease